 Challenges to books and other materials are on the increase in school and public libraries (see ALA's Frequently Challenged Books page for details).
 Check out the list of titles that NCTE has worked to protect!
-Banned Books Week, celebrated September 26-October 2, 2021, draws attention to the issue of censorship and how it can best be combated.
+Banned Books Week, celebrated September 18-24, 2022, draws attention to the issue of censorship and how it can best be combated.

 Begin by polling students.
 Ask how many of them are familiar with the following titles: